 Continuing Education Activity

-- Identify the mechanism of action and administration of carbonic anhydrase inhibitors.
+- Identify the mechanism of action of carbonic anhydrase inhibitors.

-- Describe the adverse effects and contraindications of carbonic anhydrase inhibitors.
+- Describe the adverse effects of carbonic anhydrase inhibitors.

 - Review the appropriate monitoring and toxicity of carbonic anhydrase inhibitors.